rbowsley/lamplighthelp/source/13-2-4_Using_a_Group_Data_View_to_Create_a_Summary_Page.markdown

 A summary tab can be added to profiles which allows you to choose information from different tabs and show it in one place.
-It is fully customisable, and each database operator can set up a different summary tab, or share the same one.
+It is fully customisable, and each database operator can set up a different summary tab or share the same one.
 A {{group}} data view is used to set the parameters for the information that will be shown in the tab.
 You can change or remove the tab at any time.

 To add a summary tab:

 - Create a {{group}} data view including all the information you want on the summary tab (see section [13.1 Creating {{Group}} Data Views](/help/index/p/13.1)).
 - Once this is saved, go to '{{Group}}s -> {{group}} data views -> view' on the main menu.
-- Right-click on the {{group}} that you want to use, or click on the menu button to the left of it in the table.
+- Right-click on the {{group}} that you want to use or click on the menu button to the left of it in the table.
 - Choose 'use in summary tab in profiles' from the popup menu.
 - You will receive a confirmation message that the setting has changed.